juanfonsecasolis-gorillalogic/SelfHealingLocatorsDemo/README.md

 <sup>1</sup> For TestRigor we got a "Java.lang.NoClassDefFoundError: com/testrigor/selfhealingselenium/infrastructure/adapters/TestrigorAdapter" error.

 **Future work.**
+1. Find more libraries (like LambdaTest or BrowserStack) for other languages better suited for automation, like Python or Ruby.
-1. Investigate a solution for the "TestrigorAdapter" issue.
+2. Find a solution for the TestRigor's "TestrigorAdapter" issue.
 2. Evaluate the chosen libraries against more test cases and websites.
-3. Incorporate more self-healing libraries (like LambdaTest or BrowserStack).

 ## Reproducible results